dappsheriff/verax-contracts/README.md

 DappSheriff uses ECDSA module to attest the users permit.

-To get the signature for the permit, users simply need to get calldata from DappSheriff's client, whill will already contain data for the NFT mint and Verax attestation.
+To get the signature for the permit, users simply need to get calldata from DappSheriff's client, which will already contain data for the NFT mint and Verax attestation.

 ### Attestation Schema
 Verax's SchemaRegistry accepts this parameters: